Sh1Yo/x8/README.md

         --disable-colors
         --disable-custom-parameters      Do not check automatically parameters like admin=true --disable-progress-bar
-    -c, --disable-response-correction    Do not beautify responses before processing.
+    -C, --disable-response-correction    Do not beautify responses before processing.
 Reduces accuracy.
         --encode                         Encodes query or body before a request, i.e & -> %26, = -> %3D
                                          List of chars to encode: ", `, , <, >, &, #, ;, /, =, %
-        --external-diff                  Use external diff instead of internal one -L, --follow-redirects               Follow redirections
+    -L, --follow-redirects               Follow redirections
         --force                          Ignore 'binary data detected', 'the page is too huge', 'param_template lacks variables' error messages
     -h, --help                           Prints help information
+        --http2                          Use http/2 instead of http/1.1
         --insecure                       Use http instead of https when the request file is used --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search